sgolebiewski-intel/edge-microvisor-toolkit/docs/developer-guide/get-started.md

 # Get Started

-Edge Microvisor Toolkit is a lightweight, container-first Linux distribution optimized for Intel® architecture.
+Edge Microvisor Toolkit is a lightweight, container-first Linux distribution, optimized for Intel® architecture.
 It provides a secure and high-performing environment for deploying edge workloads across multiple deployment models.

-The section provides an overview of both the operating system and build pipelines.
+This section provides an overview of both the operating system and build pipelines.
 Once you have decided on the usage scenarios presented below, you can move on to:

 - [Build an Edge Microvisor Toolkit Image.](./get-started/building-howto.md)